xuzhenxing2018/amia/README.md

 # amia

-This is the results of precision and recall.
+This is the results of precision, recall, and F-score.